Imama-Kainat/Imama-Kainat/README.md

 🔧 **I'm a builder**, not just a coder.
 From solving algorithmic puzzles to launching AI-driven apps, I’m obsessed with crafting tech that **actually matters**.

 🌟 *"Think Big.
-Build Fast.
-Learn Always"*
+Build Fast.Learn Always"*

 ---